Gottox/hexadisplay/README.md

 Prereq:

 - Firmware is flashed
-- everything is wired up
+- rust and cargo are installed

 ```bash
 cd clients/send_image